Top 6 countries with best coffee in the World

 It’s a multifaceted, subjective matter depending on individual preferences, which can significantly differ from person to person.

-In short, there are many different qualities to grade a cup of coffee, and most of them are subjective, so it’s very hard to agree on which country has the best coffee.
+So it’s very hard to agree on which country has the best coffee.
 But we all agree that the taste should not be burnt, overly bitter, or sour, and it should have a decent aroma.

 The final taste of coffee depends on so many factors such as soil chemistry, weather conditions, average rainfall, growing conditions, types of seeds, and the altitude above sea level.